alekthegenius/WorkplaceLM/README.md

 This project is licensed under the [MIT-License](https://mit-license.org/).
 Refer to the [LICENSE](LICENSE) file for more details.

 ---
-Created from Texas With ❤️, by Alek Vasek
+From Texas With ❤️ By Alek Vasek